Goodwin Procter: History

 In 1998, Regina Pisa became the first woman to be named chairman and Managing Partner of an AmLaw 100 firm.
 Under Pisa's leadership, Goodwin grew from 300 lawyers primarily in Boston to more than 900 lawyers serving clients from eight locations in the United States, Europe and Asia.
 In 2004, the firm merged with the Washington, D.C.–based litigation and regulatory mid-sized firm Shea & Gardner.
 The following year over 60 attorneys from Testa, Hurwitz & Thibeault joined Goodwin Procter as Testa Hurwitz dissolved, a move the Boston Globe called possibly "the biggest coup in Boston legal history."
 Goodwin first established its West Coast presence in 2006, opening offices in Los Angeles and San Francisco.
 It launched its Silicon Valley presence in 2007.
 The firm went global in 2008 with offices in London (Goodwin's first European location) and Hong Kong.

 At its century mark in 2012, Goodwin had 850 lawyers and another 720 professional staff serving clients from offices in the United States, Europe and Asia.
 As part of its centennial celebrations, the firm started its Annual Days of Service tradition, during which employees in each office give back to their communities.
 In 2015, Goodwin announced the opening of an office in Frankfurt, Germany.
 In April 2016, Goodwin opened its third European office in Paris, France.
 Later that year, the firm moved its Boston home to 100 Northern Avenue in the city's Seaport District after more than 100 years at the corner of State and Congress Streets.
 Two years later, Goodwin announced a significant expansion of its European Private Equity and Private Investment Funds practices with a group comprising the bulk of the market-leading and former SJ Berwin investment funds team.
 In 2019, Goodwin opened new offices in Santa Monica, Luxembourg and Cambridge.
 In April 2022, Goodwin continued expanding its European operations by opening a second German office in Munich.
 Goodwin's Singapore office, opened in October 2022, marked the firm's second location in Asia.
+In January 2023, the firm opened an office in Philadelphia.

+In 2025, the firm announced it would be closing its office in Frankfurt.
+In the same year, the firm had record breaking revenue of $2.7 billion due to its mergers and acquisitions litigation work.

+A former law associate, who had been fired by the firm in 2023, was indicted for insider trading in January 2026, after leading a scheme orchestrated over decades by a network that included some of his former Yale classmates.
+The indictment was released in May, in which prosecutors characterized affected law firms as victims of those charged.